Accounting

 The Accelerated Bachelors/Master's Program is for exceptional students.
 The accepted student will have:

-- a minimum of 60 credit hours (36 of these credit hours must have been taken at UAB)
+- A minimum of 60 credit hours (36 of these credit hours must have been taken at UAB).
+Students admitted to UAB as transfer students are eligible to apply after earning 60 or more undergraduate hours, at least 24 of which must be earned at UAB.

 Before applying, the student must meet with their graduate program coordinator and their undergraduate advisor to discuss program requirements; students should also meet with a financial aid/scholarship advisor to determine the impact of ABM on their scholarships and/or aid award.
 The student should also be advised that additional credit hours may be required for licensure as a CPA.